TeamMGE/MicrobialGenomicsCourse/_episodes/06-pangenome-HLA.md

 Increasing `-s` to >10 kb results in a touch of "underalignment".
 On of the sequences is not aligned into the graph, and two more are only partially aligned, resulting in the appearance of a new graph tip.

 This highlights that pan-genome graph genome graph generation is sensitive to the parameters used.
-It is important to
+It is important to that parameter settings for whole genomes and chromosomes often are more stringent than those we have tested here.

 {% include links.md %}